infiniflow/infinity/docs/references/pysdk_api_reference.md

 ### Returns

-- Success: A table object.
+- Success: A `LocalDatabase` object in Python module mode or a `RemoteDatabase` object in client-server mode.
+Both objects contain these attributes:
+  - `db_name`: The database name.
-- Failure: `Exception`
+- Failure: `InfinityException`
+  - `error_code`: `int` A non-zero value: A specific error condition occurs.
+  - `error_msg`: `str` The error message providing additional details.

 ### Examples